 Arup identified that the cost of this asset was valued at \$61,400 in 2007-08 (Cardno valuation), while the Systems, Application and Products (SAP) system has a current replacement cost of \$79,000 taking into account SunWater's internal cost.
 Arup considered this value to be appropriate and efficient.

-The Authority accepts Arup's recommendation that the item is prudent and efficient.
+For the Draft Report the Authority accepted Arup's recommendation that the item is prudent and efficient.
+The Authority proposes no change to this recommendation.

 Item 3: Peter Faust Dam - Replacement of Cables and Cableways